-Non-hazardous substances in ampoules and vials Glass ampoules and vials filled with non-hazardous pharmaceuticals can disposed of in traditional landfills, or recycled.
-Non-hazardous substance contained in the vials may be dumped or diluted in accordance with the standard process for disposing on non-hazardous waste.
-Vials may also k crushed prior to disposal to save space, however crushing must be done safe manner - all persons involved in crushing must wear proper clothing protection, mouth covering, and close toed shoes resistant to puncturing Hazardous substances in ampoules and vials Glass ampoules and vials containing hazardous substances should not be opened or crushed.
-Any ampoules or vials containing hazardous substan must be incinerated in a high temperature incinerator rated for the prodencapsulated and buried safely.
-Ampoules and vials should not be burnt incinerated in medium or small-scale incinerators - vials may explode, w melted glass may build up and damage incinerators for future use.
+Non-hazardous substances in ampoules and vials Glass ampoules and vials filled with non- hazardous pharmaceuticals can be disposed of in traditional landfills, or recycled.
+Non- hazardous substances contained in the vials may be dumped or diluted in accordance with the standard process for disposing on non- hazardous waste.
+Vials may also be crushed prior to disposal to save space, however crushing must be done in a safe manner - all persons involved in crushing must wear proper clothing, eye protection, mouth covering, and close toed shoes resistant to puncturing.
+Hazardous substances in ampoules and vials Glass ampoules and vials containing hazardous substances should not be opened or crushed.
+Any ampoules or vials containing hazardous substances must be incinerated in a high temperature incinerator rated for the product, or encapsulated and buried safely.
+Ampoules and vials should not be burnt or incinerated in medium or small-scale incinerators - vials may explode, while melted glass may build up and damage incinerators for future use.